jeremygray/pyfilesec/docs/source/index.rst

 With one exception, the specific version of OpenSSL does not matter.
 The known exception is that there are incompatibilities between v0.9.x and v1.0.x when using sign / verify.
-Tested with 9 versions of openssl, running on Mac OS X (10.8), 3 Linux distributions, and Windows 7::
+Tested with 10 versions of openssl, running on Mac OS X (10.8), 3 Linux distributions, and Windows 7::

     OpenSSL 0.9.8r  8 Feb 2011     Mac 10.8.3, python 2.7.3
     OpenSSL 0.9.8x 10 May 2012     Mac 10.8.4, python 2.7.3
+    OpenSSL 0.9.8y 5 Feb 2013      Mac 10.8.5, python 2.7.3
     OpenSSL 1.0.1e 11 Feb 2013     same Mac, openssl via macports OpenSSL 1.1.0-dev xx XXX xx    same Mac, clone OpenSSL from github & compile OpenSSL 1.0.0-fips 29 Mar 2010 CentOS 6.4, python 2.6.6